-Michael Reaves, a sports photographer, says photography isn’t his job.
+Michael Reaves says photography isn’t his job.
 It’s his passion.

 Part three in a three-part series on the unique and vital role of photographers documenting the every day and the history-making moments.

 If you’ve met Michael Reaves, you’ve probably noticed he almost always has a camera in his hands.
 Whether he’s on a golf course or fishing with buddies, he’s always the one making hard-to-forget photos.

 But even just 10 years ago, he would have never guessed he’d go on to work as a professional sports photographer, capturing images of the world’s top athletes.
 Reaves says he kind of stumbled into it.